 The Loretto Volunteer Program pairs volunteers with social justice organizations for a formative year of service.
-Through meaningful work and communal living, volunteers live out the Loretto Community's mission to work for justice and act for peace - guided by the core values of social justice, community, simplicity and spirituality.
+Through meaningful work and communal living, volunteers live out the Loretto Community's mission to work for justice and act for peace - guided by the core values of social justice, community, solidarity, sustainability and spirituality.

-Willingness to learn, appropriate education/training for assignment, commitment to peace and justice, compassion, and a sense of humor.
+Willingness to learn, appropriate education/training for assignment, passion for peace and justice movements, compassion, commitment to inclusivity, and a sense of humor.